Green Mediterranean diet recipes are packed with nutrients that support healthy aging!

 When searching for a Green Mediterranean Diet recipe, look for the following characteristics:

-- An abundance of vegetables: Green Mediterranean recipes are loaded with vegetables.
+- Lots of vegetables: Green Mediterranean recipes are loaded with veggies!

 - Whole grains: Instead of refined grains, Green Mediterranean recipes feature whole grains such as bulgur, farro, and quinoa.